+EAST ASIA

-EAST ASIA China: Columbia Summer in Beijing: Business Chinese
+China: Columbia Summer in Beijing: Business Chinese

 This ten-week program is based at Peking University and offers advanced Chinese language students an opportunity to gain firsthand experience in the language, culture, and customs that drive the economic development of the world's most populated nation.
-Students enroll in six weeks of intensive, personalized instruction in business Chinese language classes and four weeks of language practicum placements in Beijing offices of local/ multinational companies.
-For program information, students may consult http:// www.ogp.columbia.edu and email ogp@columbia.edu.
+Students enroll in six weeks of intensive, personalized instruction in business Chinese language classes and four weeks of language practicum placements in Beijing offices of local/multinational companies.

+For program information, students may consult https://global.undergrad.columbia.edu/ and email uge@columbia.edu (ogp@columbia.edu).